 Weekly homework tasks to build and develop skills between sessions

 Yes—self-managed or plan-managed participants may apply NDIS funds.
-Plan-managed families should check with their plan manager to determine whether the program meets your teens goals.
+Plan-managed families must confirm with their plan manager to determine whether the program meets your teens goals.